humanitec/terraform-provider-humanitec/docs/resources/resource_definition.md

 - `driver_account` (String) Security account required by the driver.
 - `driver_inputs` (Attributes) Data that should be passed around split by sensitivity. (see [below for nested schema](#nestedatt--driver_inputs))
 - `force_delete` (Boolean) If set to `true`, will mark the Resource Definition for deletion, even if it affects existing Active Resources.
+- `provision` (Attributes Map) ProvisionDependencies defines resources which are needed to be co-provisioned with the current resource. (see [below for nested schema](#nestedatt--provision))
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 <a id="nestedatt--criteria"></a>